Trusted WordPress tutorials, when you need them most.

 If you are using WooCommerce, the most popular eCommerce plugin for WordPress, then you need to make sure your website is in compliance with the GDPR.

-Luckily, the WooCommerce team has prepared a comprehensive guide for store owners to help them be GDPR compliant.
+Luckily, the MonsterInsights team has prepared an in-depth guide on how to make a WooCommerce store GDPR compliant.

 Retargeting Ads